Synopsys reaches settlement with Elliott, says Jesse Cohn to join board

 Synopsys, which has a market valuation of about $100 billion and counts Tesla and Google parent Alphabet among its customers, has held discussions with Elliott, one of the industry's most powerful activists, for roughly two months.

+“Synopsys is essential to the global chip industry and is well-positioned to benefit from increasing AI investment and engineering complexity,” Cohn said in a statement.

-Elliott pushed the company to improve its margins and Synopsys' stock price has climbed roughly 20 per cent since Elliott's involvement became public.
-The hedge fund built a multi-billion-dollar investment in the company and initially suggested that it wanted three board seats, sources familiar with the matter said.
+Elliott, which has a history of successful investments at technology and semiconductor companies, pushed the company to improve its margins, and Synopsys' stock price has climbed roughly 20 per cent since Elliott's involvement became public.
+The hedge fund built a multi-billion-dollar investment in the company, sources familiar with the matter said.

+Industry analysts have said Synopsys is essential to the semiconductor industry but noted its shares have lagged the SMH semiconductor index since November 2022 when ChatGPT was released.
+Global chip sales hit a record $792 billion in 2025 and are on track to top $1 trillion in 2026.

+Elliott has suggested there is room for Synopsys to improve margins and financial execution that would bring its numbers closer in line with Cadence Design Systems.
+Cadence and Synopsys are the dominant duopoly in the Electronic Design Automation (EDA) market, controlling the software and intellectual property used to design virtually all modern semiconductors.

 Sunnyvale, California-based Synopsys has for decades been one of the main suppliers to Advanced Micro Devices, Nvidia and others of software used in determining how to arrange the tens of billions of transistors that make up semiconductor chips.